-For instance, we can talk about the "Holocaust," but then you get into different Nazi policies for different groups, the history of the persecution of the Jews and others, then the different camps and the men and women who ran them, then the treatment of prisoners at different camps, then different events at each camp, and on and on.
+For instance, we can talk about the "Holocaust," but then you get into different German policies for different groups, the history of the persecution of the Jews and others, then the different camps and the men and women who ran them, then the treatment of prisoners at different camps, then different events at each camp, and on and on.
 The level of detail becomes granular, getting down to events as experienced by one person at one time in one place.
+There is no end to the complexity.
 The only way to keep it manageable is to focus on discrete topics as representative of the greater whole.

 Ultimately, World War II is millions of stories, events as seen and experienced and memorialized in different ways by each person affected.
 Many of those people did not outlast the war and they never had a chance to communicate their experiences, so the whole store is forever incomplete.
 It is pretty much assured that we only know certain parts of the greater whole, probably not the depths of depravity nor the absolute heights of valor.
 We can only work with what is available, but sometimes there is a keyhole provided almost by chance at the lowest - in more ways than one - level.
 With this article, we go beneath the general heading "Holocaust" to look at one particular camp of many, and it just so happens to be perhaps the worst of them all.